www.CuriousTaxonomy.net

 Crow: Suuwassea Harris & Dodson, 2004 (sauropod dinosaur) "first thunder heard in spring," from suu, "thunder" and wassea, "ancient".

-Daga: Paedophryne dekot (frog) In Daga, the local language in Papua New Guinea, dekot means "very small."
+Daga: Paedophryne dekot (frog) In Daga, a local language in Papua New Guinea, dekot means "very small."
 The frogs are about 9 mm long.

 German: Affecauda Hall & Chambers, 1999 (platyhelminth parasitic worm) From German Affe, "monkey" (plus Latin cauda, "tail"), because the worm's curled end looks like a monkey tail.